TechnoCosmic/zero/README.md

 ### Gremlins

-The very first thing on troubleshooting - if it looks weird and unexplainable, perhaps even supernatural, then check you've given EVERYTHING plenty of memory - stacks, pipes, allowances for globals and so forth (all found in `zero_config.h`).
-A great portion of the time, code that used to work and now suddenly doesn't (especially code you'd swear up and down was unrelated) is usually the result of too small a stack, or not enough allowance given for global variables at the start of SRAM space (`GLOBALS_BYTES` in the zero config header).
+The very first thing on troubleshooting - if it looks weird and unexplainable, perhaps even supernatural, then check you've given EVERYTHING plenty of memory - stacks, pipes, allowances for the dynamic allocator and so forth (all found in `zero_config.h`).
+A great portion of the time, code that used to work and now suddenly doesn't (especially code you'd swear up and down was unrelated) is usually the result of too small a stack, or something along those lines.

 ### Garbage with text on USART with CLI